brisbanemakerspace/bms-wiki/bylaws/safespace.md

 * Be responsible and accountable for your own actions.
 * Actively challenge discriminatory or oppressive behaviour.
 * Take steps to educate yourself about unfamiliar concepts and "isms" in order to prevent direct or indirect oppression.
+  * Ignorance is not a reasonable excuse for perpetuating oppression or discriminatory behaviour.